-So we take a dive back in time, as he paints a picture with his words in front of my eyes.
+So we take a dive back in time, as he paints a picture in front of my eyes.
 How he came to Berlin with his wife in 1990, just one year after the wall came down.
-That he stayed for two years, living in the East, but working in both parts of the city, mainly near Ku‘damm.
-About his students from East Berlin, who were incredibly sociable, great writers and terrible at pronunciation, due to a lack of exposure to British radio and television.
+That he stayed for two years, living in the East, but working in both parts of the city, mainly near Ku’damm.
+About his students from East Berlin, who were incredibly sociable and great writers, but terrible at pronunciation, due to a lack of exposure to British radio and television.

 And how things had changed when he came back after spending 14 years in other parts of Germany and abroad.
 He winks, “Es war alles besser damals!”
 That’s such a German thing to say!
 His mischievous smile tells me that he doesn’t mean it, though.
 But it is safe to assume that life was much different back then.

 Because in the early 1990s, freelancing was considered the exception.
 Working as a teacher normally meant full-time employment, so that 80 per cent of English trainers held steady jobs at companies.
 That did not rule out flexibility, though.
 While working for Linguarama, Paul took his job first from Düsseldorf to Stuttgart before settling down in Berlin.

 He still rhapsodises about this, and I can see why.
 The job came with the opportunity to teach in fancy summer schools in England every year, all expenses paid for by the company, followed by rooftop dinner parties at Christmas time.
 There’s the scent of nostalgia as he wallows in memories of custom-tailored one-to-one lessons and gourmet buffets in Stratford-upon-Avon.